Architecture for IBM Cloud Pak for Data

 Cloud Pak for Data leverages the Kubernetes cluster within Red Hat OpenShift for container management.

 Cloud Pak for Data is deployed on a multi-node cluster.
 Although you can deploy Cloud Pak for Data on a 3-node cluster for development or proof of concept environments, it is strongly recommended that you deploy your production environment on a larger, highly available cluster with multiple dedicated master and worker nodes.
 This configuration provides better performance, better cluster stability, and increased ease of scaling the cluster to support workload growth.
-The specific requirements for a production-level cluster are identified in System requirements for IBM Cloud Pak for Data.
+The specific requirements for a production-level cluster are identified in System requirements.

 In a production-level cluster, there are three master + infrastructure nodes and three or more worker nodes.
 Using dedicated worker nodes means that resources on those nodes are used only for application workloads, which improves the performance of the cluster.